 5.1 All staff employed in ongoing or fixed-term appointments normally undergo a probationary period, during which a probation plan is developed.
 The probation plan includes a statement outlining appropriate goals, which are based on the requirements of the position as outlined in the position description, and a schedule of formal and informal meetings to monitor and review progress.
 However, a probationary period is not normally required for a fixed-term staff member on a second or subsequent reasonably contiguous appointment in a position of the same or similar duties.

 5.2 For new Academic staff, a three-year probationary period normally applies.
-To maintain the high quality of teaching at the University, all academic staff, except where recommended by the Executive Dean and approved by the Deputy Vice-Chancellor (Academic), are required to complete the University’s Foundations of University Teaching professional development course during their probationary period or demonstrate they have successfully completed a comparable course at another university.
+To maintain the high quality of teaching at the University, all academic staff, except where approved by the Deputy Vice-Chancellor (Academic), are required to complete the University’s Foundations of University Teaching professional development course during their probationary period or demonstrate they have successfully completed a comparable course at another university.
 An academic appointment will not be confirmed without fulfilment of this requirement.

 5.3 For new Professional staff, a probationary period up to 12 months normally applies.